JSTOR-Labs/plant-humanities/docs/content/cacao.md

 <var data-image id="Plaque marking the Seville location of Monardes' gardens and residence" title="Plaque marking the Seville location of Monardes' gardens and residence" data-url="https://notevenpast.org/wp-content/uploads/2015/04/Monardes-plaque-Seville.jpg"></var>

-We do see cacao in  John Gerard’s _The Herball_ from 1597, referenced  in Latin as _Beretinus_  _fructus_.
+Yet cacao seeds made it to England, where the well-known herbalists John Gerard and John Parkinson were based, by the end of the 16th century.
+The plant is featured in John Gerard’s _The Herball_ from 1597, referenced  in Latin as _Beretinus_  _fructus_.
 Gerard mentions  that this plant was used by the native  populations encountered by Sir Francis Drake to pay tribute to their  political leaders, again echoing the deep-rooted ideologies associating cacao with  economic and political networks.
-It is here that we learn of a cacao specimen brought to England by Sir Drake.
+It is here that we learn that the cacao specimens were brought to England by Sir Drake.
 John Parkinson’s 1640 volume adds to our knowledge about these cacao specimens, indicating that they were brought by Sir Francis Drake after his 1580 voyage.
-Some of them eventually  found their way to Carolus Clusius by means of a Master Garth and Master Morgan.[^ref14]
+Some of which eventually  found their way to Carolus Clusius in Leiden by means of Master Richard Garth, an officer of the Court of Chancery in London, and Master Hugh Morgan, an apothecary to Queen Elizabeth I.[^ref14] These specimens are then used by Clusius to create a mention of cacao in his 1604 _Exoticorum libri decem_.
 <var data-map title="World" data-center="25.164766, -76.133328" data-zoom="2"></var>
 <var data-map-layer
      title="Americas and Europe"